keshari-nandan/keshari-nandan/README.md

-<h2 align="left">Hi 👋!,  I'm Keshari Nandan, a passionate self-taught Full Stack Web developer from 🇮🇳 India.
+Hi 👋!,  I'm Keshari Nandan, a passionate self-taught Full Stack Web developer from 🇮🇳 India.
 I'm a problem solver & an enthusiastic programmer, and I love working on new ideas, architecting the application and infrastructure to make life simpler.
-I take great care of architecture, and code quality of the things I build.</h2>
+I take great care of architecture, and code quality of the things I build.

 ###